 Event Trigger 2 – App Install

-Post app installs, the system waits for 5 minutes and then carries out a check to confirm user’s availability on the push channel.
+Post app installs, the system waits for 5 minutes.
+On timeout, it carries out a check to confirm the user’s availability on the push channel.
 If the availability is negative, the same check is carried out again after a 30-minute gestation period.
-If the user is available on the push channel, then a push notification is served to the user which looks like this:
+The system checks if the user is available on the push channel and serves a push notification to the user:

 These were individually unique push notifications that went out in both entry points.
 Now, the journey unifies both entry points with an email campaign.

-If users originating from both the entry points are not available on push, then the system waits for 1 day and performs a check for email availability.
+In case users originating from both the entry points are not available on push, the system waits for 1 day.
+On timeout, the system then performs a check for email availability.
 If the user is available over an email, then an email is sent to the users that looks like this:

 Now that the journey has been explained, let us take a look at some of the numbers for the month of January & February.
 This particular journey was started in February, which is why we will be directly comparing the stats from that month with the numbers from January.